leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: straibismus-condition-paediatricophthalmology
 - What is a squint?
+- Is squint dangerous
+- why my eyes turn in
+- Why my eyes not straight
 - My child’s eye seems to be slanted, what is it?
 - My child seems to be looking elsewhere when I talk to him, what is happening?
 - Why does my child’s eyes move out sometimes?